‘How d’ya like your eggs in the morning?’

 So, how to encourage new breakfast-loving recruits?

 Breakfast comes in so many different forms.

 There’s the healthy: green ‘superfood’ smoothies pumped with kale, chia seeds and matcha which can be slurped through a straw or served extra thick in a bowl with your granola minus the milk, or there’s avocado on toast, overnight oats – the internet is packed with healthy options so you’ll never run out of ideas.
 This ‘clean eating’ fashion encourages breakfast, which I whole-heartedly support, however, its demand for organic, nut-based milks, perfectly ripe avocados each day, and the requirement to have chia seeds in your store cupboard I find rather elitist and somewhat unachievable.

 There’s the hungover/lazy weekend: bacon butties drenched in butter, fried eggs, fried bread, fried sausages, fried mushrooms – a haven of fried.
 Put down that smoothie bowl, it’s the weekend.
 Although indulgent, this breakfast leaves a streak of grease in it’s wake thus cannot, and should not, suffice the everyday.

-There’s the sweet treat: the leisurely mid-morning not-quite breakfast; pancakes, french toast, muffins, croissants, Danish pastries, Nutella, maple syrup – so moreish, and my immediate choice at a hotel’s morning buffet while on holiday, but, likewise to the above, mainly acceptable as an occasional treat.
+There’s the sweet treat: the leisurely mid-morning not-quite breakfast; pancakes, French toast, muffins, croissants, Danish pastries, Nutella, maple syrup – so moreish, and my immediate choice at a hotel’s morning buffet while on holiday, but, like the above, mainly acceptable as an occasional treat.